deanebarker/object-translator/README.md

   length_of_name: _ | size
 ```

+(I put that in this section, because the only reason you'd want to do this -- *I think* -- is to use a Fluid expression on the element.
+If you're not going to use a Fluid expression for some reason, then I think you can only copy it over.
+I mean, what else would you do with it?)

 ## Example

 Using our object definition from above, consider this Source (forgive the object notation -- I think you'll get the point):